 Billye was a kid with a lot of questions about life, the Universe and everything.
 Now, an older woman - same questions, different day.
 She converted to Judaism a decade ago, at least partly because it encourages questions.
 She lives in the DMV (DC, Maryland, Virginia).
 No kids, no pets, lots of quilts.

-Andrea spends the majority of her time playing with her two sons and then collapsing on the couch with her husband to drink homemade hot chocolate.
-She is also a professional cellist, co-director of the Baltimore Bows, founding member of Chamber Encounters, and the creator of Wrapunzel.
+Andrea spends the majority of her time playing with her two sons.
+She is a professional cellist, and the owner/creator of Wrapunzel.
 Her life seems to be about turning contradictions into harmony and giving her creator a good laugh.

 Ayala has never been good at introducing herself.
 She enjoys bullet journaling, happy dancing, and making herself uncomfortable for the sake of compassion.
 She collects rubber ducks.
 You can find more of her creative work at crazyduckwoman.com.